jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-01-01-anatomyofabaremetalsynth_part2.markdown

   <figcaption>MIDI optoisolator circuit from a <a href="https://www.notesandvolts.com/2015/02/midi-and-arduino-build-midi-input.html">Notes And Volts Arduino MIDI tutorial</a></figcaption>
 </figure>

 The most interesting part of this circuit is the little arrows in the middle.
 This is the key component of the "optoisolator" [IC](https://en.wikipedia.org/wiki/Integrated_circuit), in this case the [6N138](http://i2c2p.twibright.com/datasheet/6n139.pdf).
-(An 6N137 can do the trick as well, and is what I'm using in the breadboard pictures)
+(A 6N137 can do the trick as well, and is what I'm using in the breadboard pictures)

 This component processes the signal from the Korg like so:
 - Takes an electrical output signal from another device (MIDI)